Pundit Surendra Narayan Das: The Rise of the Voice in Classical Music

-- In 1977, Comilla foundation awarded Panditji by Gold Medal on behalf of Government.
+- In 1977, Cumilla foundation awarded Punditji by Gold Medal on behalf of Government.

 - In June, 1984, SD Barman Sharak Samiti, Agartala honored him as a title of "Sangeetagyya".

-- In 1992, after his death, Birchandra Nagar Milonayton kendra (Comilla Town Hall) authority honored Panditji by adding his name in the memory stand as an honorable person in front of Independence Memory Stand.
+- In 1992, after his death, Birchandra Nagar Milonayton kendra (Cumilla Town Hall) authority honored Punditji by adding his name in the memory stand as an honorable person in front of Independence Memory Stand.

-Pandit Suren Das, during his music tenure wished to publish a book on classical music but due to some difficulties it was remain unpublished.
-But after 25 years from his death i,e in 2011, his successors published the book on classical music named "Raaga Manjusha" by the name of Pandit Suren Das.
+Pundit Suren Das, during his music tenure wished to publish a book on classical music but due to some difficulties it was remain unpublished.
+But after 25 years from his death i,e in 2011, his successors published the book on classical music named "Raaga Manjusha" by the name of Pundit Suren Das.
 This book was edited by his daughter Alaka Das and son Manas Kumar Das.

 All of them are enlisted in state owned Bangladesh Television and Bangladesh Radio since their early music career.

-Some renowned disciples of Pandit Surendra Narayan Das are:
+Some renowned disciples of Pundit Surendra Narayan Das are:

-- Late Mina Banarjee ( She stood 3rd in All India Music Conference in 1936, later recorded four Nazrul Sangeets in HMV Gramophone under direct supervision of the legend Kamal Dasgupta).
+- Late Mina Banarjee ( She stood 3rd in All India Music Conference in 1937, later recorded four Nazrul Sangeets in HMV Gramophone under direct supervision of the legend Kamal Dasgupta during 1940).